gitrdm/gokando/docs/README.md

 ### main

-Package main solves the Twelve Statements puzzle using GoKando.
+Package main solves the Twelve Statements puzzle using gokanlogic.

 The puzzle: Given twelve statements about themselves, determine which are true.